eleyine/WearHacks-Website/README.md

 Here are the setup instructions if you choose to do it with Digital Ocean.

-* Create a Digital Ocean droplet with a Django installation image
+* Create a Digital Ocean droplet with a Django installation image.
 * Ssh into your droplet to obtain the postgresql database password.
 It will be displayed in the welcome message.
 * Copy `wearhacks_website/settings/private.py` to `wearhacks_website/settings/server_private.py` and uncomment the postgresql settings.
 Edit in your postgresql password from the step above.